FORCE092 – Jaybee – Anti-Paradise / Bumbaclot Selekta

 ℗ Straylight Music Group / © 2017 Force Recordings / Published by: We Are Legion ASCAP / Distributed by: Straylight Music Group.

 Jaybee has a long history with Force Recordings, being there right at the start of the imprint itself.
 As a member of the turn of the millennium DJ Collective “Stateside Collective” alongside the labels’ founding fathers Clearwater (CLRH2O / A1-Voodoo) and Bamboo, Jaybee’s tunes were instrumental to the those first steps and helped set the tone for the countless releases to come.
-A decade on, He and CLRH2O decided to set up a Force Sub-Label “Stepping Forward Records” which helped start the careers of a whole new crop of Liquid Drum & Bass producers all around the world!
+A decade on, He and A1-Voodoo decided to set up a Force sub-label “Stepping Forward Records” which helped start the careers of a whole new crop of Liquid Drum & Bass producers around the world from 2008 onward!

 ‘Anti-Paradise’ is full force, non stop pressure.
 Taking every control and jamming ’em to the limit this Hardstep monster crushes it!
 Jaybee is known for some heavy tunes and this sits at the top of that list as one the most devastating.
 Watch the sound system crumble on the weigh of jaybee’s production on this one!